Intro-CS-App-Dev-and-Deploy/Rect-Application-Image/README.md

 - New Repository & New Processing Program
 - Background and other image downloaded and added to folder (Not mine)
 - Two Rectangles visible, top half and bottom half (or left and right)
+- rectangle layout for text
+- Background Image displayed, tint() working for colour overlays
+- Aspect Image displayed
+- No Aspect Image displayed
+- Text Working and Readable
+- Aspect Ratio Mine or Other

 ---